Lucian Freud

 Lucian was born in Berlin in 1922.
 His father Ernst Freud, the youngest son of the Viennese psychoanalyst Sigmund Freud, was an architect who had painted as a student.
 His mother, Lucie Brasch, was the daughter of a rich merchant.
 The family lived in a wealthy area of the city, but when Hitler came to power in 1933 Ernst decided to move his family to England for safety.
 Lucian was about 11 when he arrived in the country and became a naturalised citizen in 1939.
 From an early age he enjoyed drawing and everyone assumed he was destined to become an artist.
 In 1939 he gained admission to the East Anglian School of Drawing and Painting, run by the painter Cedric Morris.
 Morris was a self taught artist and influenced the way Freud worked.
 Freud's early works were 'spikey', figures were heavily lineated - similar in style to German Expressionists like Max Beckmann (1884-1950) and Otto Dix (1891-1969).
 Some critics pointed to a Surrealism influence but as Freud himself stated: "As a young man I was not obsessed with working in a specific way, even though I felt very little freedom.
 The rigidity of Surrealism, its rigid dogma of irrationality, seemed unduly limiting.
 I could never put anything into a picture that wasn't actually there in front of me.
 That would be a pointless lie, a mere bit of artfulness".
 That said, his early work The Painters Room (1944) which shows a couch and a giant zebra poking his head through a window seems to have definite surrealist overtures.

-Drawing is an essential element to Freud's art.
+Drawing, and especially figure drawing, is an essential element in Freud's art.
 He says "he wants to draw and go somewhere from there".
-He is a great admirer of the draughtsmanship of Jean-Auguste-Dominique Ingres (1780-1867), saying "Ingres couldn't draw without inventing...A line, any single line, of his drawings is worth looking at".
+He was a great admirer of the draughtsmanship of Jean-Auguste-Dominique Ingres (1780-1867), saying "Ingres couldn't draw without inventing...A line, any single line, of his drawings is worth looking at".
 Colour is downplayed, "I don't want any of my colours to be noticeable.
 I want the colour to be the colour of life, so that you would notice it as being irregular if it changed".

 In the late 1950s Freud's style changed and his started painting in heavier impasto.
 His brushmarks became brusquer, and he began to paint blotches on skin, veins, fat and muscle.
 Sleeping Head (1962) is considered one of his first breaks in this area.
 It is an up-close of a woman's head, sleeping, and although we can't see the rest of her body, the use of swirling paint in her puffy face seems to echo a thigh, buttock and breast.
 Freud stated: "I was going to do a nude, then I realised that I could do it from the head".
 His study of nudes, are intense and unsettling and critics have claimed similarities to those of Picasso.
 Other paintings from this period include John Deakin (1963), Naked Child Laughing (1963), Interior with Hand Mirror (Self Portrait, 1967), Naked Girl (1966), Girl in a Fur Coat (1967) and Buttercups (1968).

-Freud continues to life and work in his studio in Holland Park, London.
-He has been married several times and it is rumoured that he has fathered up to 40 illegitimate children.
-Freud has had several major retrospectives, including one at the Scottish National Gallery and the Tate Britain.
-Shortlisted for the prestigious Turner Prize, Freud's work commands great respect around the world.
-He is seen as one of the best living realist artists, and one of the greatest 20th century painters of the representational genre.
+Freud continued to live and work in his studio in Holland Park, London up until his final years.
+He enjoyed several major retrospectives, including one at the Scottish National Gallery and the Tate Britain.
+Shortlisted for the prestigious Turner Prize, Freud's work commands great respect around the world, and he is seen as one of the greatest 20th century painters of the representational genre.

 Selected Exhibitions